Rohitbiradar111/Furniture-Store-Project/README.md

 - User Messaging via EmailJS for direct in-app email sending.

-- Backend Services Powered by Appwrite, including authentication and data handling.

 ## <a name="getting-started">📦 Getting Started</a>

 Follow these steps to set up the project locally on your machine.